Shashank-S-J/EAKP-Enterprise-AI-Knowledge-Platform/README.md

 ## Key Features

-### RAG Pipeline
+### RAG Pipeline (the interesting bit)
-- **Hybrid Search** — pgvector ANN (semantic) + PostgreSQL FTS (BM25/keyword) merged via Reciprocal Rank Fusion
+- **Hybrid Search** — pgvector ANN (semantic) + PostgreSQL FTS (BM25/keyword) merged via **Reciprocal Rank Fusion**
-- **Multi-Turn Query Rewriting** — resolves pronouns/references using conversation history
+- **Multi-Turn Query Rewriting** — resolves pronouns (“it”, “that doc”, “summarize this”) using conversation history + currently-attached documents
-- **LLM-Based Re-ranking** — cross-encoder-style 0–10 relevance scoring
+- **LLM-Based Re-ranking** — cross-encoder-style 0–10 relevance scoring on the candidate set
-- **Context Trimming** — keeps only the highest-relevance chunks within 8K char budget
+- **Context Trimming** — keeps only highest-relevance chunks within an 8K-char budget
-- **Semantic Cache** — pgvector cosine similarity lookup (threshold ≥ 0.92), auto-evicted on new document ingestion
+- **Semantic Cache** — pgvector cosine lookup (threshold ≥ 0.92), evicted on new doc ingestion
-- **Hallucination Guard** — NLI-style grounding validation with confidence scoring
+- **Hallucination Guard** — NLI-style grounding validation with a faithfulness score
-- **Confidence-Gated Caching** — only caches answers with faithfulness ≥ 0.6
+- **Confidence-Gated Caching** — only answers with faithfulness ≥ 0.6 are cached
-- **Conversation Memory** — sliding window + LLM summarisation for multi-turn context
+- **Conversation Memory** — sliding window + LLM summarisation; GIN-FTS recall across other chats
+- **Per-conversation document attachments** — docs uploaded in a chat are auto-boosted on every future turn in that chat, no re-attach needed

 ### Security
-- JWT access + refresh tokens with Redis blacklist (enforced across ALL services)
+- JWT access + refresh tokens with **Redis blacklist enforced on every service** (not just the gateway)
 - OAuth 2.0 (Google, GitHub) with server-side token verification
-- Brute-force protection (account lockout after failed attempts)
+- Brute-force protection (account lockout), password complexity rules, BCrypt hashing
-- Password complexity enforcement (8+ chars, uppercase, lowercase, digit, special)
-- Rate limiting (Bucket4j, per-user/IP)
+- Bucket4j rate limiting (per-user + per-IP)
-- CORS, CSP, HSTS, X-Frame-Options headers
+- CORS, CSP, HSTS, X-Frame-Options
-- Multi-tenant workspace isolation (every query scoped by `workspace_id`)
+- **Multi-tenant workspace isolation** — every SQL query scoped by `workspace_id` at the repository layer
 - GDPR-compliant cookie consent

-### Frontend
+### Frontend (React 19)
-- React 19 + Vite 8 + Zustand state management
-- Real-time SSE streaming with token-by-token display
+- Real-time **SSE streaming** with token-by-token display and graceful auto-reconnect
+- **ChatGPT-style attachments** — upload runs in the background with live progress, chips pin to the user message on send, follow-ups still carry context
-- Dark/light theme with 3D motion animations
+- Dark/light theme with subtle 3D motion
-- Document upload with drag-and-drop, progress tracking, file validation
+- Drag-and-drop uploads with progress tracking and client-side validation
-- Conversation management (create, rename, delete, export)
+- Conversation management (create, rename, delete, export to Markdown)
-- Message feedback (thumbs up/down)
+- Message feedback (👍 / 👎) feeding analytics
-- Admin dashboard with RAG quality metrics
+- Admin dashboard with RAG quality metrics (faithfulness distribution)
-- Keyboard shortcuts, network status awareness, error boundaries
+- Keyboard shortcuts, network-status awareness, error boundaries
-- Cross-tab logout synchronization via BroadcastChannel
+- Cross-tab logout via `BroadcastChannel`
-- Lazy-loaded routes with code splitting
+- Lazy-loaded routes, code splitting, Lighthouse-friendly

 ### Resilience
-- Circuit breakers on all LLM calls (Resilience4j)
+- **Resilience4j circuit breakers** on all LLM and embedding calls
-- RabbitMQ dead-letter queue with 3× retry + exponential backoff
+- RabbitMQ **dead-letter queue** with 3× retry + exponential backoff
-- Frontend: exponential backoff on 5xx, auto-reconnect on SSE failure
+- Frontend: exponential backoff on 5xx, SSE auto-reconnect, offline detection
-- Graceful shutdown on all services
+- Graceful shutdown on every service (in-flight requests drain)

 ### Observability
-- Custom Micrometer metrics → Prometheus → Grafana
+- Custom Micrometer metrics → Prometheus → Grafana (retrieval latency, faithfulness, cache hit ratio)
-- Correlation IDs across all services
+- **Correlation IDs** propagated across all services and into logs
-- Structured logging with thread/correlation context
+- Structured JSON logging with thread + correlation context
 - Audit log for admin actions

+---

+## Design Decisions Worth Calling Out

+- **Hybrid search beats pure vector search.** Vector recall alone misses exact-match keyword queries (model names, error codes, acronyms).
+FTS alone misses paraphrases.
+RRF gives us both, and the LLM re-rank cleans up the merged set.
+- **The LLM is not the source of truth — the retriever is.** The hallucination guard is a separate LLM call that scores how well the answer is supported by the retrieved context.
+Below 0.6 we don’t cache.
+- **Async ingestion was non-negotiable.** Parsing a 50 MB PDF can take 30+ seconds.
+Putting that on the request thread would block uploads and kill UX.
+RabbitMQ + a worker decouples cleanly.
+- **Java 21 virtual threads** let each service handle thousands of concurrent SSE streams without a reactive paradigm shift — plain `@RestController` code, massive concurrency.
+- **Postgres + pgvector over a dedicated vector DB.** One database, one backup story, transactional consistency between docs/chunks/messages, free tier on Neon.
+The ergonomics outweigh the marginal performance gap at this scale.
+- **Mistral `mistral-embed` (1024-dim) over local nomic-embed.** Higher recall on enterprise-style prose, free tier sufficient for a demo, no GPU needed in production.
+- **Per-conversation attachments are server-authoritative.** The UI is just a presentation of `documents.conversation_id`.
+This means follow-up questions work even if the user clears the composer chips — there’s no client-side state the server depends on.

 ---